How to Create Team Policies on Croissant: Control Spend, Regions & Enforcement

 Build Policies Around Your Org Structure

-Every organization is different.
-Croissant team policies are designed to adapt to your org structure — not the other way around.
+Every organization is different, so Croissant policies adapt to your org structure — not the other way around.

 Control Based on Sub-Teams

-Apply policies to your entire organization or narrow them down to specific sub-teams.
-Create separate policies for each group with different spend limits, allowed regions, or enforcement levels.
+Apply a policy to your whole organization or narrow it to specific sub-teams.
+Each group can have its own spend limits, allowed regions, and enforcement levels.

 Set a Policy Frequency

-Each policy operates on a frequency — daily, weekly, or monthly.
-Once set, the policy resets automatically at the end of each cycle, so there's nothing to manage on an ongoing basis.
+Each policy runs on a frequency — daily, weekly, or monthly — and resets automatically at the end of every cycle, so there's nothing to manage day to day.

 Layer Multiple Policies

-Create multiple policies and layer them together.
-Set a $50/day cap alongside a $600/month ceiling, combine spend limits with region restrictions — members must satisfy every active policy before a booking is confirmed.
+Stack policies together: a $50/day cap alongside a $600/month ceiling, or spend limits combined with region restrictions.
+A booking has to satisfy every active policy before it's confirmed.

 Real-World Policy Scenarios

-Here are some common scenarios where team policies help companies stay in control while keeping their teams productive.
+A few common scenarios where policies keep companies in control while keeping teams productive.

 Drive HQ Attendance, Support Remote Work

-Many organizations offer Croissant as a benefit for employees who need a workspace away from home — but don't want it used as a substitute for coming into the office.
-By blacklisting the regions around your HQ, you can ensure employees near the office use HQ when they're local, while still giving distributed team members full access to coworking spaces in their area.
+Many companies offer Croissant for employees who need a workspace away from home, but not as a substitute for the office.
+Blacklist the regions around your HQ and local employees use HQ when they're nearby, while distributed teammates keep full access to coworking spaces in their area.

-This keeps the workspace benefit focused on its intended purpose: supporting distributed work, not replacing the office down the street.
+It keeps the benefit focused on what it's for: supporting distributed work, not replacing the office down the street.

 Granular Spend Controls: Daily, Weekly & Monthly

-Budget management is one of the most common reasons companies adopt team policies.
-Each Croissant policy has a frequency — daily, weekly, or monthly — and you can create separate policies at each level.
-This lets you stack a $50/day policy with a $200/week policy and a $600/month policy, each enforced independently.
+Budget control is one of the most common reasons companies adopt policies.
+Because each policy has its own frequency, you can stack a $50/day policy with a $200/week policy and a $600/month policy — each enforced independently.

-If a member exceeds any of these limits, the policy's enforcement mode kicks in — whether that's a soft warning, a manager approval step, or a hard block.
+If a member exceeds any limit, that policy's enforcement mode kicks in — a soft warning, a manager approval step, or a hard block.

 Fair & Equitable Access for All Employees

-A workspace benefit only works if every employee has a fair shot at using it.
-Without guardrails, a small number of heavy users can consume a disproportionate share of the budget — leaving others with limited access.
-A weekly usage policy ensures the benefit is distributed equitably across the team.
+A workspace benefit only works if everyone gets a fair shot at it.
+Without guardrails, a few heavy users can eat up most of the budget and leave everyone else short.
+A weekly usage policy keeps access spread evenly across the team.

-For example, set a policy that limits each member to 3 bookings per week.
-Everyone gets consistent access, no one monopolizes the program, and People Operations can confidently communicate the benefit as something the entire team can rely on.
+For example, limit each member to three bookings per week.
+Everyone gets consistent access, no one monopolizes the program, and People Operations can promote the benefit as something the whole team can rely on.

 Three Enforcement Modes

-Every policy includes an enforcement mode that determines what happens when a team member's booking would violate the policy.
-Choose the level that fits your organization's culture and governance requirements.
+Every policy has an enforcement mode that decides what happens when a booking would break the rules.
+Pick the level that fits your organization's culture and governance needs.

 Warn

-The member sees a notification that their booking exceeds the policy, but they can still proceed.
-This is ideal for organizations that want to raise awareness around spending without blocking productivity.
-The violation is logged for admin review.
+The member is told their booking exceeds the policy but can still proceed.
+Ideal when you want to raise awareness around spend without blocking productivity.
+Every violation is logged for admin review.

 Approval

-The booking is placed on hold until a designated approver (typically a manager or team lead) reviews and approves or rejects it.
-This balances flexibility with oversight — team members can still request workspace access, but someone in the approval chain has final say.
+The booking is held until a designated approver — usually a manager or team lead — approves or rejects it.
+It balances flexibility with oversight: members can still request access, but someone in the chain has the final say.

 Block

-The booking is prevented entirely.
-The member cannot complete the reservation until they choose an option that falls within the policy's rules.
-This is the strictest mode and is best suited for hard budget ceilings or region lockdowns where no exceptions should be made.
+The booking is stopped entirely — the member can't complete it until they choose an option within the rules.
+The strictest mode, best for hard budget ceilings or region lockdowns where no exceptions apply.

 Compliance Reporting & Audit Trails

-Policies are only as useful as the visibility they provide.
-Croissant gives People Operations teams a dedicated compliance report for every active policy, showing which team members are compliant and which are not.
+A policy is only as useful as the visibility it gives you.
+Croissant provides a dedicated compliance report for every active policy, showing exactly who's within the rules and who isn't.

 Compliant vs. Non-Compliant Members

-At a glance, see exactly who on your team is operating within the policy's rules and who has triggered a violation.
-The report breaks down compliance status per member, making it easy to spot patterns and take action.
+See at a glance who's operating within the rules and who has triggered a violation.
+The report breaks compliance down per member, so patterns are easy to spot and act on.

 Audit Trail with Reasoning

-Every non-compliant event includes a detailed audit trail explaining why the member triggered the policy.
-Whether it was a spend limit exceeded for the day, week, or month, or a booking in a restricted region — the reasoning is logged automatically so administrators have full context without needing to investigate manually.
+Every non-compliant event comes with an audit trail explaining why the policy was triggered — a spend limit exceeded for the day, week, or month, or a booking in a restricted region.
+The reasoning is logged automatically, so admins get full context without investigating by hand.

-This audit trail is invaluable for People Operations teams monitoring workspace program adoption, running quarterly reviews, and ensuring policy changes are having the intended effect.
+It's invaluable for monitoring program adoption, running quarterly reviews, and confirming that policy changes are having the intended effect.

 Ready to take control of your team's workspace program?